Host your front-end developer portfolio

 <ul class="icons"> <li><a href="#" class="icon brands fa-twitter"><span class="label">Twitter</span></a></li> <li><a href="#" class="icon brands fa-facebook-f"><span class="label">Facebook</span></a></li> <li><a href="#" class="icon brands fa-instagram"><span class="label">Instagram</span></a></li> <li><a href="#" class="icon brands fa-github"><span class="label">GitHub</span></a></li> </ul>

-Delete any social media account you don't need – Abraham Lincoln doesn't have Instagram, so he would delete the following line to remove the Instagram link:
+Delete any social media account you don't need.
+Say you don't have an Instagram account, you would delete the following line to remove the Instagram link:

 <li><a href="#" class="icon brands fa-instagram"><span class="label">Instagram</span></a></li>